Sunday, 24 May 2026

 Watching Magic Kimono while waiting to start work, I ponder my recent fascination with South-East Asia.
 I am a perfect example of the role ignorance plays in racism.

 I visited Singapore in my twenties, but I didn’t enjoy it the way I had enjoyed all my travels until then.
 It was my first Asian country.
 I don’t remember paying much attention to its people.
-Unlike the people who welcomed me in other countries, Singaporeans didn’t seem real to me then, but rather part of a world that felt totally alien, completely different from mine.
+Unlike the people who welcomed me in other countries, Singaporeans didn’t seem real to me then, but rather part of a world that felt totally alien, completely different from mine, so instead of embracing the opportunity of getting to know them I watched them always from afar.
 My 1970s–80s Spanish upbringing had given me very little contact with that world.

-And yet, I had always preferred Asian traditional architecture and spirituality, and their communion with the natural world —probably a result of my love for early manga and anime..
-When I was a child, I wanted my parents to decorate my ample room like a Japanese room.
-All I got was a paper balloon lamp and a mattress on the floor.
+And yet, I had always been drawn to Asian traditional architecture and spirituality, and to their communion with the natural world — probably a result of my love for early manga and anime, also thanks to one of the first books I ever read (though written by a Westerner): The Good Earth.
+A story about the life of a family in rural China in the early 20th century.
+I even asked my parents to decorate my ample childhood room like a Japanese abode.
+All I got was a paper balloon lamp and a mattress on the floor *sighs*.

-Who knows what my life would have been like if I had ever considered migrating East instead of to the UK.
+Who knows what my life would have been like if I had ever considered migrating East instead of North.
 I know, I know — it’s pointless looking at the past that way.
 Just curiosity, not regret.

-I am pleased I got to know more about our brothers and sisters from that world at last, even if it took me this long.
+I am pleased I am getting to know more about our Asian brothers and sisters at last, even if it took me nearly a lifetime to do.

 Happy Sunday all.